-It doesn’t matter if being up in the air feels like a second home to you and you’re practically an honorary pilot at this point for how much you jet set – there’s a lot you probably never knew about your commercial flying experience.
+It doesn’t matter if being up in the air feels like a second home to you and you’re practically an honorary pilot at this point for how much you jet set – there’s a lot you probably never knew about commercial flight s.

 1—> You’re probably flying with dead bodies

 Airlines need to make money however they can, and that includes taking on additional cargo like corpses and body parts.
 Ever wonder how donated kidneys make it from St. Louis to Dallas, or a body is flown from one city to another?
 Now you do.

 2—> You should never, ever drink the coffee or tea

 Your commercial flight has only three possible ways of getting the water for that fresh brew: bottled (too expensive, you’ll need to fly privately for that), bathroom tap (the same sink someone may have used to deal with air sickness after about of turbulence), or from a fresh tap water holding tank that’s positioned just a few inches from the human waste and trash tank on most commercial flights.
 You do the math, and consider a can of seltzer or bringing your own Starbucks on board.

 3—> Cabin lights get dimmed for a reason